Termi303/Tetris_SFML/README.md

 The project was developed in Mac OS X (Xcode).

-All images are created by me (I used GIMP).
+All images and programs are created by me (I used GIMP).
 C++ programs and images are in Tetris directory.

 Short description of programs: